 Faculty shall be elected to overlapping three-year terms.

-4:5:1 Committee on Students for the Masters Program - Function
+4:5:1 Committee on Students-Function

-The Committee on Students shall be responsible for formulating policies related to carrying out its consultative and administrative functions and for recommending such policies to the Steering Committee and faculty for action.
+The Committee on Students shall be responsible for formulating policies related to carrying out its administrative functions and for recommending such policies to the Steering Committee and faculty for action.